badges/shields/doc/TUTORIAL.md

                           The name of the repository
                           e.g. "jrottenberg/ffmpeg"
      \/docker\/automated\/
-     "/docker/automated/" is the start of the url.
+     "/docker/automated/" is the start of the url. "/" must be escaped to "\/".
    ```
    Example: <https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg>
    All parts are enclosed by brackets `()` are passed though to the function as